uberwach/uberwach/README.md

 ## Hi there 👋

-I'm Gerrit, a lifelong learner and data enthusiast from Berlin, Germany.
+I'm Gerrit, a lifelong learner and data enthusiast from Bremen (formerly Berlin/Zurich), Germany.
+After stints in teaching and crypto, I am looking to return to FTE.

-- 🎓 Currently pursuing degrees in Law and Economics at FernUniversität Hagen
+- 🎓 Currently pursuing degrees in Laws, Economics, and Information Systems (Master) at FernUniversität Hagen
 - 💻 Data Scientist with experience in machine learning, predictive maintenance, and big data
 - 🔍 Exploring the intersection of data science, law, and economics
 - 🌟 Passionate about leveraging LLMs for legal and economic analysis